 It may also be necessary to have another biopsy to check for gene mutations.
 You may be offered the following:

-- recurrent non-small cell lung cancer – radiotherapy, chemotherapy, targeted therapy, or the option to join a clinical trial
+- recurrent non-small cell lung cancer – radiation therapy, chemotherapy, targeted therapy, or the option to join a clinical trial

-- recurrent small cell lung cancer – chemotherapy, radiotherapy or the option to participate in a clinical trial.
+- recurrent small cell lung cancer – chemotherapy, radiation therapy or the option to participate in a clinical trial.